Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_ADDONS.md

   * each line is "dataID" : String || boolean || integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)) || JsonObject {min: integer/dialogValue,max: integer/dialogValue}
 * "setMemoryData": jsonObject. sets memory key data. memory is held in the save file, and will remain forever. please keep in mind, chose your memorys dataID wisely. your dataID must start with '$', and should not be the same as ANY OTHER MEMEORY IN THE GAME. be carefull. if a jsonObject with a min/max is one of its lines, it acts as a increase to the value.
   * each line is "dataID" : String || boolean || integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)) || JsonObject {min: integer/dialogValue,max: integer/dialogValue}
+  * each line can also be: "dataID": {"time":Integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)), "data": (the same data as a normal dataID)}. in this instance, the data will only last for the inputted 'time' of days, before being removed.
 * "setLordMemoryData": jsonObject. sets memory key data, linked to the interacted starlord. memory is held in the save file, and will remain forever, or until the starlord dies. each starlords memory is stored in "$STARLORDS_LORD_ADDITIONAL_MEMORY_%lordID". (were lordID is the ID tied to the lord). so try not to grab that directly please. if a jsonObject with a min/max is one of its lines, it acts as a increase to the value.
   * each line is "dataID" : String || boolean || integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)) || JsonObject {min: integer/dialogValue,max: integer/dialogValue}
+  * each line can also be: "dataID": {"time":Integer/([DIALOG_VALUES.md](https://github.com/Alaricdragon/Starlords_Temp/tree/master/theManyReadmes/DIALOG_VALUES.md)), "data": (the same data as a normal dataID)}. in this instance, the data will only last for the inputted 'time' of days, before being removed.
 * "setLordTags": jsonObject. were each item is 'tagName' : boolean. set to true to add a tag, false to remove it. tags will remain on a starlord until removed.